Luno-lab/lkdoc/docs/hooks/data/use-config.md

 }
 ```

+> [!TIP]
-**Note**: This hook provides read-only access to the configuration that was passed to `LunoKitProvider`.
+> This hook provides read-only access to the configuration that was passed to `LunoKitProvider`.

 ## Related Hooks